Annual Report to Parents

 No resolutions were passed in last year’s meeting as no meeting was requested.

-Mr A Kiley is employed full-time for curriculum monitoring and co-ordinating the special needs provision.
+Mr A Kiley is employed full-time for curriculum monitoring and co-ordinating the additional needs provision.
 The arrangement is most beneficial to the curricular needs of the children.

 The following peripatetic music teachers attend the school.